violetwhitney/Smorgasbord/src/content/modules/16-ambient-computing-network-architecture/158-low-and-high-programming/158-low-and-high-programming.md

 - low and high programming
 - Cloud concepts - APIs, Microservices, Servers, CMs, Cloud, Edge Computing

-### Out of the Weeds and into the Clouds: Microservices
+### How the Cloud and Microservices Allow for High Level Programming
 #### Microservices Replace Monolithic Software Development
 The development of software today is drastically different from the development of software products ten years ago.
 Previously software products consisted of large **"monolithic"** software i.e. "a single-tiered software application in which the user interface and data access code are combined into a single program from a single platform".
 Monolithic software was developed and owned as proprietary by individual companies and usually stored on physical servers owned by those companies.
 Additionally this monolothic software development required hiring software developeres that could dig deep into the technical depths of the software to add or update the code.